harrisoncramer/gitlab.nvim/README.md

 require("gitlab").merge({ squash = false, delete_branch = false })
 ```

-You can configure default behaviors via the setup function, values passed into this function will override the defaults.
+You can configure default behaviors via the setup function, values passed into the `merge` action will override the defaults.

 If you enable `squash` you will be prompted for a squash message.
 To use the default message, leave the popup empty.
 Use the `settings.popup.perform_action` to merge the MR with your message.